eatyourpeas/checktick/docs/encryption-organisation-users.md

 5. **Where** audit logs are reviewed

 **Example Policy**:
-> "Organisation key recovery may only be used when:
+ Organisation key recovery may only be used when:

 > - The survey owner has left the organisation, OR
 > - The owner has exhausted all personal recovery methods, AND
 > - A department head approves the access in writing, AND